 The president’s office has a telephone tree of department contacts that is activated during an emergency

 - Emergency Contact Information

 Using the online update form in UT Direct, every student must provide the University with the name and contact information of at least one individual who could be contacted in the event of an individual emergency or to report the student missing.
 Students under the age of eighteen (unless emancipated) must provide contact information for at least one custodial parent.
 Students over the age of eighteen may designate anyone of their choosing to be the emergency contact.
-If a student living in University housing is determined to have been missing for more than twenty-four hours, Housing and Food Services will notify law enforcement (the University of Texas Police Department) and the Student Emergency Services unit in the Office of the Dean of Students to initiate missing person procedures.
+If a student living in University housing is determined to have been missing for more than twenty-four hours, University Housing and Dining will notify law enforcement (the University of Texas Police Department) and the Student Emergency Services unit in the Office of the Dean of Students to initiate missing person procedures.
 Student Emergency Services will notify the designated emergency contact for a student identified as a missing person within twenty-four hours of receiving the report.